NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 5. What are the documents required during the counselling process?

-Candidates will present their NEET PG score along with their MBBS degree certificates, internship evidence, and personal identification during counselling sessions.
+Candidates will present their NEET PG score/rank card along with their MBBS degree certificates, internship completion certificate, NMC/SMC registration, and personal identification during counselling sessions.

 Latest Blogs